Chrybear/Animated-Satellite-Images/README.md

 To run: download repository and either open in xcode or put on a compatible iOS device.

-At the top of the screen, there is the option of "Visible" and "Infrared" This switches between what image type will be displayed.
+At the top of the screen, there is the option of "Visible" and "Infrared".
+This switches between what image type will be displayed.

 Below the display of the images/animation is a label that will reflect the current speed the animation will play at.